Bokdol11859/IIS/readme.md

 Instagram Image Scraper (IIS) is a program created to save public images of an Instagram account.

 IIS is built with Python, Selenium, and BeautifulSoup4.
-(Created to practice Selenium)

 ## Installation